Wormshine (2022, ongoing)

 Exhibition history 2022 Troubling Time, SLICE, Berlin, DE (group)

-“Wormshine” is a new, ongoing research project that considers the figure of the worm as an embodied metaphor – a queer body, a soft body, a vulnerable body, one that encourages us to look down instead of up and that ceaselessly turns the soil level the inequalities we would otherwise be standing on.
 It sits in the wider context of my practice which, due to the recent acceleration of environmental, political and social crises and heightened sense of precarity, has become more directly concerned with methods of communal survival and non-human-centric ways-of-being.
 Recent work has been exploring what we as humans can learn about new-world-building from observing the multispecies entanglements we are a part of.
 Specifically, how the other creatures, organisms and intelligences we share this planet with come together in hidden, surprising and dynamic ways.

 Performance documentation, Berlin, 2022.
 Performer Iro Costello.
 Photo by James Barnett.